The Supreme Court Will Not Hear GST Mega Case Before July

 On the one hand, existing companies are now fighting to keep their market shares and top lines (turnovers) intact by sacrificing their margins and absorbing the GST shock by themselves instead of passing the new liability to end customers.

 The market has made this practice mandatory for any business, and this is depleting the companies’ cash reserves.
-The status quo can only be maintained for a while, even though the Central Government might think otherwise, considering the six-fold rise in GST collection from online gaming in the first months following the 1st of October.
+The status quo can only be maintained for a while.
+Even though the Central Government might think otherwise.
+Considering the six-fold rise in GST collection from online gaming.
+This, in the first months following the 1st of October.

 “The GST Council meeting will happen in June-end, after the new government comes in.
 It will review online gaming revenue from October 1 (2023) onwards,” an unnamed senior government official commented recently.

-“The Council had decided 28 percent on the face value, and this is likely to continue as the GST revenue of the government from online gaming has increased 5-6 times in the last six months.
-The tax data will be compiled and presented before the Council,” the anonymous source told the media and added, “The online gaming industry may have to work on ways to increase its revenue through other business strategies.”
+“The Council had decided on 28 percent on the face value.
+This rate is likely to continue.
+As the GST revenue of the government from online gaming has increased 5-6 times in the last six months.
+The tax data will be compiled and presented before the Council,” the anonymous source told the media.
+The source added.
+“The online gaming industry may have to work on ways to increase its revenue through other business strategies.”

 Fear of Pending Recovery Measures